ArkCase/ark_setperm/Readme.md

   The size of each parallel batch to be processed.
 A batch's contents are processed in order, but when running in parallel multiple batches are run at the same time.
 The default is 1,000.

-- **DEBUG=(True|False)**

-  Enable debug mode, which causes additional output to view what the script is thinking/doing (this is False by default)

 - **NOROOT=(True|False)**

   Enable non-root mode.
 This may have an impact on the script's ability to perform its duties as non-root users have limited ability to change file ownership and permissions based on existing ownership and permissions.
 This is disabled by default (i.e. must run as root)

 - **JOBS=(YAML|*file-path*)**

-  The **JOBS** variable can contain an entire YAML document, or the path to one which will be read and used to guid processing.
+  The **JOBS** variable can contain an entire YAML document, a filesystem path, or a URL to one which will be read and used to guid processing.
 This listing shows an example document:

 ```yaml
 jobs: